WDI-SEA/wdi_assessments/project_assessments/project-1-assessment.md

 This **Introduction** section will be read in class by the instructor.

-Students are to have their laptops closed until directed to open them.

 Students will be self-directed beginning with the **Instructions & Time Guidelines** section below.

 ### GOAL